 Swanton Pacific Ranch is proud to host this unique and valuable opportunity as a result of Cal Poly's commitment to the practice and education of environmentally sound rangeland management and livestock production.
 Sustainable Livestock and Rangeland Management is offered as a 2-week, 4-unit field-based course during the summer quarter.
-This course will greatly benefit students studying different aspects of animal science, agriculture production, and natural resource and environmental management.
+This course will greatly benefit students and professionals who wish to better understand different aspects of animal science, agriculture production, and natural resource and environmental management.
 Through guidance and expert instruction from Cal Poly's Animal Science professors, Swanton Pacific Ranch's Rangeland Manager and many of California's top resource management professionals, students will gain an understanding for and incorporate sustainable rangeland management strategies into a Ranch Management Plan.

 Industry & Agency Professional Oversight